What is St. Paul's Church like? What kind of church are you?

-And our best answer is: Come and see.
-Check us out.
-If you’re someone who is interested in exploring the Christian faith, you’ll find a supportive community here.
-If you’re interested in growing in the Christian faith, you’ll find a supportive community here.
+If you’re interested in exploring the Christian faith, you’ll find a supportive community here.
+And if you’re interested in growing in the Christian faith, you’ll find a supportive community here.

 What is St. Paul’s Church like?
 Come and see.
 That’s really the only way to find out for yourself.